imvenkata/FEATURESPACE/README.md

+**Transaction Fraud Detection model**

 This project focuses on building a robust fraud detection model using the CatBoost algorithm.
-It effectively handles categorical features, incorporates derived features, and utilizes strategic data splitting and SMOTE to address class imbalance.

 **Data:**